bountykiller/corecpp/README.md

 implementing tests or several tests cases. \
  \
 In the end, this model allows an easy, yet efficient, implementation of unit tests.
+(The library itself implements unit-testing through this framework)

 ## In-progress